danimal1802/ESP32-S3-sharing-data-between-tasks-with-queue/README.md

 (5) a 2004A LCD display connected via I2C to the ESP32 (with external 5v power) and common ground to the USB 5V feed.
 The 3.3v I2C signals from the ESP32-S3 are compatable signal levels to the display.
 The display is set to show the temperature value from the queue and set to read the queue at a specified interval.

-This project by itself is not accomplishing much, but rather provides the code for using queues to pass values between independent tasks - while avoiding the use of global variables.
+This specific project by itself is not accomplishing much that cannot be achieved with a single loop program.

+The value of this example provides the code for having multiple tasks running in realtime that can run independently. using queues to pass values between independent tasks - while avoiding the use of global variables.

 Improvements needed: